All Episodes

 Often you'll see me in a topic where I'll say, I don't know enough about this, so I'm not even going to give you an opinion.

-They don't know enough about economics, because it's you know, it's kind of a tough field, you know, if you haven't been exposed to it.
+They don't know enough about economics because it's, you know, it's kind of a tough field, you know, if you haven't been exposed to it.

-They are doing a bad job, and he's making sure that they understand it and can figure out what to do.
+And he's making sure that they understand it and can figure out what to do.

 But here's what he had Bernie on, Bernie Sanders.

-But uh Jon Stewart tries to live in the real world.
+But Jon Stewart tries to live in the real world, and Bernie definitely doesn't live in the real world.

 Now, who does that sound like?